-When you file a claim for damages to your home, or business with your insurance company there is a lengthy process involved before your claim will be closed.
-Most home and business owners expect that after the initial inspection their claim will be paid out fairly, and they can make repairs.
+When you file a claim for damages to your home or business with your insurance company, there is a lengthy process involved before your claim will be closed.
+Most home and business owners expect that after the initial inspection, their claim will be paid out fairly, and they can make repairs.

-When Does a Re-Inspection Need to Happen?
+When Does a Reinspection Need to Happen?

-What Happens at a Re-Inspection?
+What Happens at a Reinspection?

-The purpose of a re-inspection may seem redundant, but this is a crucial part of the claims process that can benefit you.
+The purpose of a reinspection may seem redundant, but this is a crucial part of the claim process that can benefit you.
 Your insurance company will often send out a different field adjuster to reinspect the property alongside your public adjuster.
-The public adjuster and the insurance adjuster will re-evaluate the claim together.
-The public adjuster and the insurance company adjuster use a re-inspection to negotiate your claim, and, hopefully, agree upon a fair settlement for your claim.
-While for some claims, this can be the outcome, every claim is different.
-Some may take longer to be processed, and some claims will have other road bumps.
+The public adjuster and the insurance adjuster will reevaluate the claim together.
+The public adjuster and the insurance company adjuster use reinspections to negotiate claims and agree on a fair settlement.

+Every claim is different; some may take longer to process, and some claims will have other road bumps.
 Just like every property is unique, so is every claim.
 Your public adjuster will walk you through every step of the process, so you’re not left in the dark with your insurance claim.

 How Can Sentry Help at a Reinspection?

 When the initial inspection at your property takes place, the insurance company personnel may not have your best interest in mind.
 They represent the insurance company, not the property owner.
 Sentry is on your side and works diligently to ensure that your claim is thoroughly and efficiently handled.
 Sentry represents you throughout the entire claim process to help you at every turn.
 Contact Sentry today at 844-443-4357 to learn how we can assist you in handling your property damage claim.